realworldocaml/book/book/lists-and-patterns/README.md

 - : unit = ()
 ```

 Here's another, less artificial example.
-We can rewrite the `sum` function we
+We can rewrite the `sum`
-described earlier in the chapter using an `if` statement rather than a match.
+function we described earlier in the chapter using an `if` expression
-We can then use the functions `is_empty`, `hd_exn`, and `tl_exn` from the
+rather than a match.
+We can then use the functions `is_empty`,
-`List` module to deconstruct the list, allowing us to implement the entire
+`hd_exn`, and `tl_exn` from the `List` module to deconstruct the list,
-function without pattern matching:
+allowing us to implement the entire function without pattern matching:

 ```ocaml env=main
 # let rec sum_if l =